wmde/wikibase-release-pipeline/docs/updating/wbs-1-to-2.md

    cd deploy
    ```

-3. Read the [MediaWiki 1.41.2 UPGRADE file](https://github.com/wikimedia/mediawiki/blob/1.41.2/UPGRADE) and prepare any applicable customizations for MediaWiki 1.41.2.

-4. This upgrade requires no new `.env` values.
-Preserve `deploy/.env` unchanged.
+3. Reconcile any committed customizations with the files in the new release.

-5. Pull the new images and start Wikibase Suite.
+4. Pull the new images and start Wikibase Suite.

    ```sh
    docker compose pull